 I want to continue exploring gardening ideas that will address climate disruption and help each of us in our local environments.
 I certainly have noticed drastic changes in our state that can only be attributed to either increased warming, or, conversely, increased rainfall and ice/snow.

 As an example, trees in old growth forests are dying in increasing numbers and most scientists conclude that longer, hotter summers are the primary cause.
 This trend is affecting both young and old trees, in crowded and sparse stands and at different elevations.
 The reason is warmer average temperatures across the West, says Nathan Stephenson of the USGS Western Ecological Research Center, which creates greater stress on trees from lack of water, leaving them vulnerable to disease and insects.
+A deep home cleaning service sets the ball rolling.
+When your home is deep cleaned, professionals use chemicals and disinfectants that leave the surface, walls and ceilings of the house spic and span.
+This helps to set the stage for pest control.
+Cleaning the house also helps remove insect nests, clear cobwebs, etc. This is, therefore, the perfect power pest control to pest control.
 The rising death rate could produce a cascading decline that leads to less habitat for fish and wildlife, an increased risk of wildfires and vulnerability to sudden forest die-offs.
+Victims of the Woolsey Fire prove how devastating it may be.
 The study examined data between 1955 and 2007 in 76 research plots in BC, Washington, Oregon, California, Idaho and Arizona, and has no predictable conclusions and is challenged by some who resist the idea of climate change or disruption altogether.

 Plant Selection I’ve finally outgrown the habit of choosing non-native, non-local and hybridized species which sometimes don’t do well under the best conditions and are certain to fail to thrive with the challenges that come with global warming.
 Look for heritage varieties that you can save seeds or take cuttings from.
 When purchasing plant starts, make sure you ascertain that they are from a local greenhouse and are grown specifically for your area.
 If you live in an area where rainfall is predicted to drop, check out regions close by with less rainfall and choose native plantings (especially large trees and shrubs) that thrive in a more arid climate.
 Here in Puget Sound, we are trending to more rainfall, more snow, longer and colder winters, so I will adjust accordingly.